-Mean High Water Location (III) (State date and method of location): 1954 Photography - Office interpretation.

-Field inspection - 1956 and 1958.
+Mean High Water Location (III) (State date and method of location): Office interpretation of 1954 photographs supplemented by field inspection in 1956 and 1958.

 Projection and Grids ruled by (IV): A. Riley

 Projection and Grids checked by (IV): A. Riley